alexandertomsovic/alexandertomsovic/README.md

 - 🌱 I’m currently learning CLI and java.
 - 💞️ I’m looking to collaborate on all software projects, hackathons, and code wars.
 - 📫 Reach me at alextomsovic1@gmail.com
-- ✨Check out LexBot at lexbot.org or view my linktree at linktr.ee/alextomsovic
+- ✨ Check out LexBot at www.lexbot.org
+- 👾 View my linktree at linktr.ee/alextomsovic

 I love to program, play basketball, and create.
 I like to draw, and work with procreate to create animations, logos, etc.
 I am a senior student at Mission San Jose High school in Fremont, CA. My dream college is UC Berkeley.
 I am an software engineer intern